 Morris Island Lighthouse

 Folly Beach is seen often on Outer Banks as the inlet where the Pogues find the sunken ship has the iconic Morris Island Lighthouse in the background.
 Here they’re chased by the bad guys and Kie’s quick thinking saves them.
+In season three, Sarah and Topper come to the lighthouse after the beach party.

 The lighthouse was built of brick in 1876 in place of another that had been destroyed.
 It was originally on the namesake Morris Island, but the changing currents and Hurricane Hugo led to the complete erosion of surrounding land and structures.